Navigate to

 High-specification machining processes

 Systems and devices that can cut and shape raw materials into complex and highly precise components.
 Examples include computer numerical control (CNC) mills, CNC lathes, electron discharge machining, precision laser cutting and welding, and water jet cutting.
-Applications for high-specification machining processes include making aerospace parts, and making components for other manufacturing devices.
+Applications for high-specification machining processes include making aerospace parts and components for other manufacturing devices.

 Nanoscale materials and manufacturing